ldn-softdev/Rpnn/README.md

 .configure(), blm (threads) engaged: no
 ```
 By default `rpn` will try finding a global minimum (convergence point, where the global error is close to zero - below target's error) and if it fails
 to find one - it won't save it's brains at the end.
-However, most of the tasks where backprops apply _do not have global minimum_.
+However, most of the tasks where backprops may apply _do not have global minimum_.
 There the solution
 sounds like this: find the deepest possible local minimum.

 The approach `Rpnn` takes in such case is running and tracking multiple convergences until local minimum is detected and then picking the convergence
 result with the smallest error (deepest found LM).
-It's implemented by running multiple instances of configured NN concurently (each instance will be
+It's implemented by running multiple instances of configured NN concurrently (each instance will be
 run multiple times too).

 To enable such mode (a.k.a. _BLM search_) is to give option `-b` followed by the number of threads. if number `0` given (`-b0`), then the number of threads
-will correspondds to the maximum number of supported hardware threads (#cores times #threads per core).
+will corresponds to the maximum number of supported hardware threads (#cores times #threads per core).

 The target error (`-e`) in such case serves as a twofold exit criteria:
 - if NN able to converge below the target error (i.e. a global minimum is found)